-The local administration in northern Albania is reorganizing with Helvetas’ support to involve the public and provide citizen-friendlier service.
-The reform has set an example for the whole country and boosted the population’s trust in their policymakers.
+The local administration in northern Albania has reorganized with Helvetas’ support to involve the public and provide citizen-friendlier service.
+The reform has set an example for the whole country and boosted the population’s trust in government policies.

 In the old days, in rigorously centralized Communist Albania, people had a mistrustful, even hostile, attitude towards the state, keeping it at arm’s length whenever possible.
 This crisis of confidence continued for a long time even after the collapse of state Socialism, and was only overcome a few years ago.

 This change in public perceptions was largely thanks to five administrative counties in the north of Albania.
 Early on, with Helvetas’ support, they implemented changes and reforms that became the norm for the rest of the country: municipal authorities doing a better job of discharging their obligations to the population and consulting civil society on policy decisions, local policymakers communicating their decisions and the reasons for those decisions clearly and transparently; and simpler and more uniform administrative procedures.
 One conspicuous sign of this modernization process is the so-called One Stop Shops at the entrances to municipal offices, where citizens can contact the local and even national authorities directly online.